 Recognizing your dream signs is a big part of learning to lucid dream.
 Many lucid dreamers use dream signs to recognize when they're dreaming and become spontaneously lucid.
 Dream signs provide cues to lucidity, sparking your rational brain to chip in with the realization: "I am dreaming!"
 The more attention you pay to spotting dream signs, and dream journaling, the more you'll notice them and the more lucid dreams you'll have.
 Dream journaling is also amazing to read back on old dreams and form connections or remember things you would have otherwise forgotten.
 It is most effective to record dreams the second you wake up while it is fresh because the more time passes, the more you will forget.
 You can create a voice recording, a phone note, a sketch, or write on paper, just record it the best way that works for you.

 Tip: We recommend using Oniri’s dream journaling features to write down your dreams.

 Try to capture the emotions you were feeling in the dream, which will help to properly interpret and understand your dreaming mind.
 Dream journaling over an extended period of time can reveal patterns, through recurrent dreams or the repeated appearance of important details in your waking life, and the more familiar your mind becomes with these patterns, the more awareness it might begin to have in wielding them while asleep.

-For inspiration on the possible things you can try while lucid check out The Ultimate List of Things to do While Lucid
+For inspiration on the possible things you can try while lucid check out 10 Things to try in your next lucid dream!

 Tip: Use the Oniri dream goals section to keep track of any dream tasks you intend on trying out.